elhanang/World_Population_Exploratory_Data_Analysis_with_Python_-_Pandas/README.md

 **🧾 Conclusion**

 This EDA project offered a solid overview of the global population landscape.
 By diving into indicators like total population, growth rate, density, and urbanization, it uncovered important demographic trends shaping the world today and in the future.

 The analysis showed:

-•	Where the population is concentrated,
+•	Where the population is concentrated.

-•	How fast it's growing or shrinking,
+•	How fast it's growing or shrinking.

 •	And what geographic and socio-economic factors might be influencing these changes.

 This foundation is a great launch point for deeper analysis — such as forecasting population shifts, evaluating sustainability pressures, or mapping population vs. GDP for economic modeling.